Melted Crayon Christmas Ornaments

 To get started on this project, cover your space with newspaper or a messy mat.
 This will protect your space from crayon drippings.

-Have your child select four or five crayon colors for each bulb they’d like to make.
+Have your child select four or five crayon pieces for each bulb they’d like to make.
 Then, peel the paper off each of them.

-Now, with adult supervision, use a vegetable peeler or cheese grater to scrape the crayons.
-Collect all of the shavings on a paper plate.
-You’ll need about two teaspoons total of all the colors for each ornament.
+Now, with adult supervision, use a vegetable peeler or cheese grater to scrape some broken crayons.
+Collect all of the little bits on a paper plate.
+You’ll need about two teaspoons total of all the colors for each of these easy melted crayon ornaments.

 Using a vegetable peeler or cheese grater is a great motor skill building activity for kids.
 However, if they get frustrated, feel free to take over this step for them.

-When you have enough shavings, fold the paper plate in half and pour the shavings into the ornament bulb.
-Put the top back on the ornaments.
+When you have enough shavings, fold the paper plate in half and pour the shavings into clear glass ornaments.
+(You can use plastic ornaments, but they may dimple with the heat of the dryer.)
+Put the ornament hook back on the top of the ornament.

-Now, turn the hair dryer on low heat with it pointed at the ornament while slowly turning it around to heat all of the crayon shavings.
+Now, turn the hair dryer on the low setting.
+Point the hair dryer at the ornament while slowly turning it around to heat all of the crayon shavings.

-NOTE: For younger kids, I suggest having them control the hair dryer while you maneuver the ornaments.
+NOTE: For younger kids, I suggest having them control the blow dryer while you maneuver the ornaments.
 This way, their little fingers won’t get too hot to hold the ornaments.

 Once the ornament has cooled, it’s ready to hang on the tree!
 That’s it.

-These melted crayon ornaments are so easy to make, and they look beautiful hanging on the tree.
+These handmade ornaments are so easy to make, and they will make a beautiful addition to your Christmas tree.

 Adding Decorative Elements to the Ornaments

-You can add decorative elements to the ornaments for extra creativity by using items such as sequins, glitter, ribbons and beads.
+You can add decorative elements to the homemade Christmas ornaments for extra creativity by using items such as sequins, glitter, ribbons and beads.

 Preschool Books About Christmas